 13. In November of that year, the band performed, for the first time, at the Tel Aviv Hall of Culture, in a concert with the Israel Philharmonic Orchestra conducted by Zubin Mehta.
 They performed, among other things, adaptations of two works by Bach.

 14. In 1970 the band was joined by singer Danny Shoshan, by then the band had already been influenced by the Hard Rock of "Led Zeppelin" and even recorded a cover version of the song "Living Loving".

-16. The band's big break came in 1971, signing with A&M and the releasing the album "Junkies, Monkeys and Donkeys".
-The album was released under the name "Jericho Jones" in order to avoid a clash with the name of the former prime minister the UK.
+16. The band's big break came in 1971, signing with A&M and releasing the album "Junkies, Monkeys and Donkeys".
+The album was released under the name "Jericho Jones" to avoid a clash with the name of the former prime minister the UK.